DennisDao/CloudBible/Functions.md

 - State is mantained by a Orchestrator functions, which is a function that calls other functions
 - Durable function maintain state by (Check-point, orchestration history, Durable task framework, Azure storage)
 - State can be stored externally using Azure Storage (blob, tables, queue), Azure Cosmos Db, Azure SQL Database
+- Event sourcing (history) is used to build up the current state